sejori/peko/README.md

 - <strong>Community-driven</strong> - Popular tool integrations + contributions encouraged

 <h2>What does stateless mean?</h2>

-Unlike a persistent server, capable of holding values in memory between requests, a Peko app is designed to boot from scratch at request time and then disappear once the request is served.
-This paradigm is often referred to as "serverless" on cloud platforms, which typically offer extremely cheap stateless code execution as it can be performed on spare server capacity.
+Peko apps are designed to boot from scratch at request time and disappear once the request is served.
+Storing data in memory between requests is therefore not an option so our code is "stateless".

+This paradigm is often referred to as "serverless" on cloud platforms, which offer cheap stateless code execution on spare server capacity.

-Because a "serverless" app will cold-start for most requests it is important to keep the codebase small and efficient, hence Peko's focus on being "featherweght".
-The preact demo app loads very quickly as it only imports Peko and Preact as external dependencies.
-Larger apps with many dependencies might not perform as well so consider whether you're happy to keep your app featherweight before getting started.
-If so, read on!
+Because "serverless" apps cold-start for most requests it is important to keep the codebase small, hence Peko's focus on being "featherweght".
+The preact demo app only imports Peko and Preact as external dependencies (and is very fast as a result)!
+Larger apps with many dependencies might not perform as well so consider this before getting started.

 <h2>Try the Preact demo</h2>